k3karthic/ansible__oci-ydns/README.md

 # Ansible - Dynamic DNS using YDNS

-The Ansible playbook in this repository installs and periodically runs a [bash script](https://github.com/k3karthic/bash-updater) which sends the public IP to [YDNS](https://ydns.io/) which is a free dynamic dns service.
+The Ansible playbook in this repository installs and periodically runs a [bash script](https://github.com/k3karthic/bash-updater) which sends the public IP to [YDNS](https://ydns.io/) which is a free dynamic DNS service.

-The playbook assumes the instance is running on Oracle Cloud using the terraform script [https://github.com/k3karthic/terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).
+The playbook assumes the instance runs on Oracle Cloud using the terraform script [https://github.com/k3karthic/terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).

 ## Dynamic Inventory

-This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to dynamically populate public Ubuntu instances.
+This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to populate public Ubuntu instances dynamically.

-Public instances with a ydns hostname are assumed to have a freeform tag `ydns_host: <hostname>`.
+Public instances with a YDNS hostname are assumed to have a freeform tag `ydns_host: <hostname>`.

 ## Playbook Configuration